Mechanisms of DNA-mediated allostery

-where $F_0$ is the bulk contribution from DNA in absence of bound proteins.
-The terms $\Delta F_a$ and $\Delta F_b$ are the excess free energies when only one of the two proteins, either ``a'' or ``b'', is bound.
-The interaction term, $\Delta\Delta F_{int}(m)$, is the excess free energy when both proteins are bound.
-Such term vanishes as $m$ diverges.
+where $F_0$ is the bulk contribution from DNA in absence of bound proteins, $\Delta F_a$ and $\Delta F_b$ are the excess free energies when only one of the two proteins, either ``a'' or ``b'', is bound.
+The interaction term, $\Delta\Delta F_{int}(m)$, is the excess free energy when both proteins are bound which vanishes as $m \to \infty$.
 If $\Delta\Delta F_{int}<0$ the simultaneous binding of the two proteins leads to a net decrease of the total free energy (cooperative binding).
 If $\Delta\Delta F_{int}>0$, the simultaneous binding is destabilized.

-We introduce here a model of DNA-mediated allostery and highlight three distinct mechanisms which generate this action at a distance, corresponding to different forms of $\Delta\Delta F_{int}$.
-We introduce collective variables $X_n$ at each base pair position $n=0,1,\dots N-1$, which play the role of local reaction coordinates associated to DNA-protein binding.
-Possible candidates for $X_n$ will be discussed later on.
-Defining $\langle X_n \rangle \equiv l_0$, the equilibrium value, we consider $u_n \equiv X_n - l_0$ and expand the (free) energy of the DNA sequence to quadratic order in $u_n$
+We introduce a model which predicts three distinct mechanisms of allostery, corresponding to different forms of $\Delta\Delta F_{int}$.
+We introduce collective variables $X_n$ at each base pair position $0 \leq n < N$, which are local reaction coordinates associated to DNA-protein binding.
+We define $\bar{l} \equiv \langle X_n \rangle$, the equilibrium value, and $u_n \equiv X_n - \bar{l}$.
+At base pair level, DNA deformations are described by several coarse-grained coordinates like the $12$ canonical ones (twist, roll, tilt, rise, \ldots) of the rigid base model \cite{olso01}.
+In our model $u_n$ could be one of these coordinates, a combination thereof, or any other local deformation parameter.
+Experimental data, discussed further, put constraints on the properties of $u_n$ which gives insights on candidate allostery-carrying variables.
+In the $u_n$ the energy of free DNA is

-where we assume periodic boundary conditions ($u_N \equiv u_0$).
-The model describes the DNA as springs with local stiffness $K_0$, which are coupled via $K_m u_n u_{n+m}$, see Fig.~\ref{fig:allo_model}(b).
-Distal couplings naturally arise from the collective nature of $u_n$ and are indeed observed in simulations, as shown below.
-Such couplings are essential to generate allosteric interactions.
-The model \eqref{eq:model} is coarse-grained with one degree of freedom per DNA site, but it has the advantage that it can be solved analytically.
-Translation invariance implies that \eqref{eq:model} can be rewritten as
+which is quadratic with local stiffness $K_0$ and distal couplings $K_p u_n u_{n+p}$ (Fig.~\ref{fig:allo_model}(b)) here assumed to extend to a finite range $L$.
+Distal couplings naturally arise from the collective nature of $u_n$ and are indeed observed in simulations \cite{lank00,noy12,esla11,skor21,fosa23}.
+They typically extend to a few flanking nucleotides (truncated at a distance $L$ in \eqref{eq:model}) and the strength and decay of the interactions depend on the coarse-grained variable considered \cite{skor21}.
+Distal couplings are essential to generate allostery.
+The model \eqref{eq:model} is coarse-grained with one degree of freedom per DNA site and it can be solved analytically.
+Using periodic boundary conditions ($u_N \equiv u_0$) we write \eqref{eq:model} as

 where we introduced the discrete Fourier transforms